beehind/beehind.github.io/acting-on-extending-okn-2023-05-23.md

 -------------------------------------------------

-> I think it takes a (global) village to keep and extend specimen
+> I think it takes a (global) village to keep and extend specimens.

 * biologists
 * curators